mroman42/mikrokosmos/paper/paper.md

 approach, however, is theoretically questionable.
-On the one hand, Haskell implements a polymorphic lambda calculus (see [@reynolds1994introduction]) corresponding to second-order intuitionistic logic, as delineated in [@wadler2007girard]; but it is not total and makes every type inhabited, which is a fatal flaw for our purpose.
+On the one hand, Haskell implements a polymorphic lambda calculus (see [@reynolds1994introduction]) corresponding to second-order intuitionistic logic, as depicted in [@wadler2007girard]; but it is not total and makes every type inhabited, which is a fatal flaw for our purpose.
 On the other hand, it fails to represent a cartesian closed category due to its support for strict evaluation, partial